francawinter/articles/margin-padding.md

 What did I do?
 I wanted to maintain the spacing between two paragraphs, but not the first one.
 So I removed it with `p:first-of-type`.
 Now, the spacing would sit fine at least.
 Sigh.

-That’s not wrong, but it’s against the natural behavior of CSS.
+This approach is against the natural behavior of CSS.
 There’s a reason these elements have default margins – and not paddings!

 ## Use margins to your advantage!
-The key understanding here is to _really_ letting sink in what it means that margins can ::collapse::.
+The key understanding here is to _really_ let sink in what it means that margins can **collapse**.
 I read it a lot of times but I never saw the advantage over paddings.
 But in reality, margins are really powerful and clever!
 Margins can communicate with each other.
 They shine when combined.
 Paddings, on the contrary, are stubborn cats that never change.
 And sometimes, this is exactly the behaviour we want.

 This is extremely helpful when building a design system or generally using a component-based approach, e.g. React or Vue.